A Digital Nomad’s Guide to Berlin

 For a long time, this low cost of living coupled with the extraordinary array of nightclubs, squats, artist projects and off-the-wall tech companies attracted hoards of digital nomads to Berlin.

-The prices have, predictably, risen in Berlin, but it still remains a perfect place to spend a few months as a digital nomad.
-These days you’ll find Berlin is full of exciting tech start-ups, new art exhibitions and countless meet ups with fellow digital nomads so you can swap notes with.
+The prices have, like everywhere else in the world, risen in Berlin, but it still remains a great place to spend a few months as a digital nomad.
+These days you’ll find Berlin is still edgy, creative and alternative – full of exciting tech start-ups, new art exhibitions and countless meet ups with fellow digital nomads, remote workers and entrepreneurs.

 As of right now, I can count about seven friends who are currently Berlin digital nomads that I met in at the KoHub coworking space in Koh Lanta, Thailand.